maui-pss/maui-build/README.md

  * autoconf
  * automake
- * python (2.x version, it must be the default python interpreter)
+ * python
  * python-gi
- * fontconfig (for fc-cache, needed during the Yocto build)
+ * fontconfig
+ * elfutils

+If you build disk images you will also need:

  * guestfish
  * guestfsd
  * guestmount
  * libguestfs-tools

- * elfutils (for eu-readelf)
+To make live images install:

  * squashfs-tools
  * xorriso